 - Adhesive Bonding- Adhesive bonding is the process of adding a restoration to an existing tooth.
 This method is mostly used for esthetic crowns, bridges, inlays and onlays and with porcelain veneers.
 Once your dentist has determined the best match for your teeth, they will roughen up the surface of the tooth using a mild phosphoric acid solution.
 Once the agent that roughs up your teeth is removed, a liquid bonding agent is then applied.
 A tooth-colored putty-like resin is then directly applied to the tooth, then molded and smoothed until it’s in the perfect shape so as to look natural.
 The material is then hardened with an ultraviolet curing light, and the previous step is repeated until the filing, or direct composite veneer has reached its final shape.
 Your dentist at South Anchorage Dental Center will then polish the material until it matches the sheen of the rest of the tooth surface.

-To learn more or make an appointment call us to today to schedule an appointment at 907.248.7275.
-Book an appointment online here.
+To learn more about dental bonding or schedule an appointment Book an appointment online here